 LinkedIn is a powerful networking tool.
 It’s the primary social media site for job seekers, recruiters, and people who want to expand their professional networks.
-More than 645 million people are members of LinkedIn, and, according to their about page, about 70% of members live outside the United States.
-Every month, tens of thousands of companies use LinkedIn to recruit talent; in July 2019 alone, more than 20,000 companies used it as a recruitment tool.
+Almost 740 million people are members of LinkedIn, and, according to the site’s About page, members live in more than 200 countries.
+Every month, tens of thousands of companies use LinkedIn to recruit talent; in fact, more than 95% of recruiters say they use LinkedIn regularly.

 The power of LinkedIn comes from its ability to match individuals with companies, groups, and other individuals who share interests, experience, knowledge, and education.
 For anyone looking to hire or get hired, it’s important to have an optimized LinkedIn profile.

 Let’s start with your headline.
 This may be the most important piece of content on your profile.
 It’s the first thing recruiters see, and it’s searchable.
 So, not only do you need to include keywords that hiring managers search for, but you also want to use a click-worthy headline.
 (If you don’t customize your headline, it defaults to your current job title.)